hu553in/cryptographer/README.md

 ### Affine cipher

-Affine cipher's `a` variable is hardcoded in the current version of app.\
+An Affine cipher's `a` variable is hardcoded in the current version of app.\
 It's value is:
 * `3` for encryption
 * `9` for decryption